Table of Contents

 Earth-616 (Prime Comic Universe)

-Marvel Cinematic Universe (MCU) / Fox's X-Men Universe
+Marvel Cinematic Universe (MCU) / Fox Universe

 Part 4: Key Relationships & Network